 King & Wood Mallesons (‘KWM”) values your privacy and is committed to protecting your personal data.
-The following notice sets out how we collect and use your information, the rights you have in relation your information and the legal basis upon which we rely on to process your information.
+The following Privacy Statement sets out how we collect and use your information, the rights you have in relation your information and the legal basis upon which we rely on to process your information.

 Personal data includes any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).